Ai-Layer-Labs/think-staking-audit/audit/system_architecture.md

-# Think Token Staking System: System Architecture
+# THINK Token Staking System: System Architecture

 ## Project Intention

-We've developed the Think Token Staking system to enable users to stake their THINK tokens with flexible time locks and earn rewards.
+We've developed the Token Staking system to enable users to stake their tokens with flexible time locks and earn rewards.
 The primary goal is to provide a secure, efficient staking mechanism with comprehensive tracking capabilities and integration with external claiming systems.

 ## Key Design Decisions